edemaine/svgtiler/README.md

 Like regular NodeJS modules, .js and .coffee files can access `__dirname` and `__filename`, e.g., to use paths relative to the mapping file.
-They can also use `require('./filename')` to import local modules relative to the mapping file, which is useful for sharing code among mapping files.
 In addition to the preloaded module `preact`, they have access to the SVG Tiler API (not yet documented) via `svgtiler`.
+You can also use `import ... from './filename'` or `require('./filename')` to import local modules relative to the mapping file, which is useful for sharing code among mapping files.
+(Note, however, that imported modules do not have access to `preact` or `svgtiler` globals.)

 ## Drawing Files: .asc, .ssv, .csv, .tsv, .xlsx, .xls, .ods